open-component-model/ocm-website/content/docs/tutorials/input_and_access.md

 in a component descriptor.

-An **Access Type** just adds content as reference to an external location, e.g., an OCI registry.
+An **Access Type** just adds content *by reference* to an external location, e.g., an OCI registry.
 It is a kind of pointer in a component descriptor.
 It resolves to the attribute

 ```yaml
 relation: external